Filling in the Cracks

 One box of pop-sicle sticks (to stir things up)

-I got this Evercoat Metal Glaze filler at an auto paint outlet.
+I got this Evercoat Metal Glaze from Amazon.com.
 It's expensive but works

 nicely as a filler.
 WARNING: Wear a really good auto paint mask when working with this stuff.